ACEP ID:

 Overview

 To assist chapters in pursuing extraordinary state public policy initiatives that are aligned with ACEP’s national priorities, ACEP has established a budgeted state public policy grant program.
-This program allocates up to $25,000 annually to chapters that meet strict criteria and demonstrate a significant commitment to pursuing an exceptional effort to enact state policy changes that are highly meaningful to emergency medicine.
+This program awards $6,250 per grant recipient, with annual allocations not exceeding $50,000, or 8 grant recipients, per year.
+Grants are awarded to chapters that meet strict criteria and demonstrate a significant commitment to pursuing an exceptional effort to enact state policy changes that are highly meaningful to emergency medicine.

 The maximum amount of grant funds available for any single state public policy initiative can not exceed one-fourth of the total amount budgeted for this program in that fiscal year.
 To qualify for this program, chapters must commit their own funds and/or other resources, amounting to a dollar-for-dollar match of the funds being requested from ACEP, as described in the criteria below.